A Proof Of The Riemann Hypothesis: Some definitions and lemmas

-Let $f_n(s)$ be a sequence of functions, each analytic in a region $G$; let $\{f_n(s)\}\subset H(G)$ is locally bounded; and let $f_n(s)$ tend to a limit, as $n\longrightarrow \infty, $ at a set of points having a limit-point inside $G$.
+\begin{lem} (Vitali's convergence theorem, see\cite{T1}, 5.21)\,\, Let $f_n(s)$ be a sequence of functions, each analytic in a region $G$; let $\{f_n(s)\}\subset H(G)$ is locally bounded; and let $f_n(s)$ tend to a limit, as $n\longrightarrow \infty, $ at a set of points having a limit-point inside $G$.
 Then $f_n(s)$ tends uniformly to a limit in any region bounded by a contour interior to $G$, the limit being, therefore, an analytic function of $s$. \end{lem}